cihelper/semanticrelease-preset-generic/README.md

-# CI Preset for Semantic Release with Poetry
+# CI Preset for Semantic Release

-A shareable semantic-release configuration for GitHub actions.
+A shareable semantic-release configuration for generic repos.